xroom-app/client-plugins/README.md

 e.g. `en: { a: { b: 'hello'}, c: 'world }`
 5. Use `this.i18n.t( /* your key here, e.g. 'a.c' from the example above */ )`

+## Audio context
+In case you need to access XROOM's audio context it is available as `this.audioContext`.

 ## Testing locally
 To be able to test your code locally open app's plugins manager, click Add on "Add new plugin" line, input